Chrystalii/CERec/README.md

-Our code contains three important steps:
+## Our code contains three important steps:
 1. Train black-box recommendation model;
 2. Train counterfactual reasoning agent;
 3. Genetrate counterfactual explanations.

+## Step 1:
-Step 1: black-box recommendation model
+Black-box recommendation model
 We provide two options for training the black-box recommendation model:
 (1) Use arbitrary model that can produce the User and Item embeddings; you should firstly place it into BaseRecRepo-> to generate User and item embedding.